-§ 5 Sled, Equipment and controls
+§ 5 Sled, Equipment, and Inspections (Standardized sled, Supplement 5)

 1. General Regulations on the Sled

 - 1.1 The primary components of the sled are:

 - 2 Runners

 - 2 Steels

 - Sling seat or pod seat

 - 2 Bridges

 Steering must result from the function of the above mentioned sled components.
 On a doubles sled, steering may be supplemented by foot supports for the person on the back.